STARS Academic & Social programs- June 14th -July 22nd, 2021

 It’s time to think SUMMER!
 BRAAC hosts a summer program for children with autism, learning disabilities and children without unique learning challenges.
 Special emphasis is placed on social play and development, communication skills and social skill development, while targeting certain learning goals and skill retention.
 Our program meets the needs of all types of learners, offering one-on-one therapy where needed.
 They are activity based and can include music, arts and crafts, animals, cooking, planned outings, etc.

-General Applications for the Summer PLUS Programs will be accepted beginning April 1, 2019 at the BRAAC Roanoke location.
-Due to the high demand of the Summer PLUS and Camp AuSome programs, please arrive early at 312 Whitwell Drive and form a line (if needed).
+General Applications for the Summer PLUS Programs will be accepted beginning April 1, 2021 at the BRAAC Roanoke location.
+Due to the high demand of the Summer PLUS and Camp AuSome programs, please arrive early at 312 Whitwell Drive and form a line with at least 6ft between families (if needed).
 Bring the student application already filled out and a check written to BRAAC for $50 (application fee).
-We are super excited about Summer 2018!
+We are super excited about Summer 2021!

 Contact us with questions at 540.366.7399